 Author: Stuart Warner

 As the title itself says, this book is for non-finance professionals to make sense of the world of corporate finance.
 This book delivers on the promise of making you behave like a financial strategist.
 It teaches how finance professionals read financial statements and measure performance.
-So, this book will help you make all sorts of financial decisions pertaining to your organisation.
+So, this book will help you make all sorts of financial decisions pertaining to your organization.
 The authors fill each of the chapters with real-world examples to make understanding clearer.
 It highlights the key things which you should consider while making decisions.

 Clearly, a book for beginners but will also help those who want to brush up on the concepts.
 At the least, this book will simplify the world of finance for you.